Atemajac de Brizuela: Hydrography

 The hydrological resources available to the municipality are: the Carrizal River; the streams: Agua Prieta, San Juan and El Salto; there are also several springs.

-Weather
+Climate

 The climate is semi-dry, with dry winter, and mild, with mild winter.
 The average annual temperature is 19 °C, with a maximum of 26 °C and a minimum of 0 °C. The rainfall regime is recorded in the months of June and July, with an average rainfall of 814.5 millimeters.
 The annual average of days with frosts is 39.
 The prevailing winds are in the northwest direction.